What are Bell Ringers and why use them?

 But what are Bell ringers, and why use them?

-Bellringers (sometimes called warm-ups, do-nows, or starters) aren’t just time-fillers.
+Bellringers (sometimes called warm-ups, do-nows, or starters) are short skills tasks that students complete in the first 10-15 minutes of class time.
+These aren’t just time-fillers.
 When used well, they can establish routines, sharpen skills, and transform the first five minutes of your lesson into some of the most productive minutes of the day.
-Let’s explore why bellringers are worth adding to your classroom toolkit and how to make them work for you.

 Why Is it so Helpful to Use Bellringers?